cachethq/cachet/CONTRIBUTING.md

 ## Creating issues

 It's dead simple, use the issue tracker.
-Be descriptive, remember this is a community and we're all helping each other, so be respectful.
+Be descriptive, remember this is a community and we're all helping each other, so be respectful towards each other.

 ## Coding Standards